Dual-IPO: Dual-Iterative Preference Optimization for Text-to-Video Generation: Conclusion

 \section{Conclusion}

 In this paper, we present a novel Iterative Preference Optimization framework for improvement video foundation models from the pespective of post training.
-In particular, IPO collects a human preference dataset and trains a critic model for automatically labeling the generated videos from base model.
-Given this, IPO efficiently optimizes the base model in an iterative manner.
-By this way, IPO can effectively align the base model with human preference, leading to enhanced video results in motion smoothness, subject consistency and aesthetic quality, etc. In addition, we adapt IPO with different optimization strategies: DPO and KTO, both achieve impressive improvements.
-This further verifies the flexibility of IPO.
-Thorough experiments on VBench demonstrates the efficacy of IPO.
+In particular, Dual-IPO collects a human preference dataset and trains a critic model for automatically labeling the generated videos from base model.
+Given this, Dual-IPO efficiently optimizes the base model in an iterative manner.
+By this way, Dual-IPO can effectively align the base model with human preference, leading to enhanced video results in motion smoothness, subject consistency and aesthetic quality, etc. In addition, we adapt Dual-IPO with different optimization strategies: DPO and KTO, both achieve impressive improvements.
+This further verifies the flexibility of Dual-IPO.
+Thorough experiments on VBench demonstrates the efficacy of Dual-IPO.